bfwg/angular-spring-starter/frontend/README.md

-# Angular7 Spring Boot JWT Starter
+# Angular Spring Boot JWT Starter
-This sub-project is the frontend UI portion of the project and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+This sub-project is the frontend UI portion of the project and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

-**Make sure you also have NPM 6.9.0, Node 10.15.3 and angular-cli@7.3.8 globally installed**
+**Make sure you also have NPM 6.9.0, Node 10.15.3 and angular-cli@8.3.21 globally installed**

 ## File Structure
 ```